misterfocusth/misterfocusth/README.md

 [🔎 Find more blogs post on Medium...](https://misterfocusth.medium.com/)

-## 📢 - My Public Speaking and Talking

-- 👨🏻‍💻 : Teaching Director & Staff in Software Engineering workshop "Create your own Mobile Application using MIT App Inventor and Introduce to Machine Learning and Image Classification" for [IT Ladkrabang Open House 2022]()
-- 👨🏻‍💻 : Teaching Director and Staff in "Information Technology Fundamentals (ITF)" and "Getting Started to Firebase Database and Hosting” workshop" for [ToBeIT' 67 @KMITL]()
-- 👨🏻‍💻 : Teaching Assistant and Staff in “Database” and “Web Technology” subjects for [ToBeIT' 66 @KMITL]()
 ## ✉️ - My Contract & Social Media & Blog
 <p align="left">
  <a href="https://web.facebook.com/Silapakdeewong2546"> <img src="https://img.shields.io/badge/Facebook-1877F2?style=for-the-badge&logo=facebook&logoColor=white"/> </a>